tldr-pages/tldr/pages/common/z.md

 # z

-> Tracks your most used directories and enable quick jumping using regexes from the CLI.
+> Tracks your most used directories and enable quick jumping using regexes from the command line.

 - Go to a directory that contains "foo":